-When you send a touch to your partner, your Bond Touch will light up in your color and vibrate as you tap it.
-If you’re trying to send touches and your bracelet doesn’t vibrate and displays a white light, it means your messages are not being sent.
+When you send a touch to your partner, your Bond Touch will light up in your color and buzz as you tap it.
+If you’re trying to send touches, but messages aren’t being sent, then your bracelet won’t vibrate and a white light will shine.

-- Make sure you double tap your Bond Touch to wake it up before you start sending touches.
+- Did you remember to double tap your Bond Touch to wake it up before you start sending touches?

-- Make sure your Bond Touch is within 10 ft (3 m) of your phone.
+- Is your Bond Touch is within 10 ft (3 m) of your phone?

-- Check if your Bond Touch is connected by opening the Bond Touch app.
-If you’re not connected, you will see a message at the bottom saying that, and the connection icon will be dimmed.
+- Is your Bond Touch connected?
+To find out just open the Bond Touch app.
+If you aren’t connected, you’ll find an alert there, and the connection icon will be dimmed.
 If you can’t connect your bracelet, read My Bond Touch is not connecting.

-- Make sure you have your Bond Touch app open in, at least, background activity.
-You can do this by double pressing the home button on your iPhone.
-On Android, try pressing your Recent Apps button to check if your app is open in background activity.
+- Do you have your Bond Touch app open in, at least, background activity?
+Check it out: on your iPhone, double-press the home button on your iPhone.
+On an Android, try pressing your Recent Apps button to check if your app is open in background activity.

 - Is your app set to work over the background?
 Here’s how you can check that: